Ear Piercing Infections – Causes & Treatments

 As you would with the pain, think back to anything that you might have done to cause additional redness.
 Even sleeping on the same side as the ear you’ve had pierced can cause redness the next day.
 So seeing redness isn’t an automatic harbinger of doom, but it is worth noting so you can try to pinpoint the cause.

 If it has been more than a week since your ear piercing, the redness shouldn’t be as bad as it was in the early days.
-So if you’re on week two of your piercing and the redness seems to be getting worse, you should keep a close eye on things.
-If you have some of the other symptoms in addition to redness, your odds of having an infection goes up.
+Therefore, if you’re on week two of your piercing and the redness seems to be getting worse, you should keep a close eye on things.
+If you have some of the other symptoms in addition to redness, your odds of having an infection increase.

 If the swelling looks like you’re sprouting another body part off of your ear though, that’s a bit much.
 If it’s dramatic swelling like that, something else is likely going on.